zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit a Shelter Pets Index page
-Then I see a link to add a new adoptable pet for that shelter When I click the link
+Then I see a link to add a new adoptable pet for that shelter "Create Pet" When I click the link
 I am taken to '/shelters/:shelter_id/pets/new' where I see a form to add a new adoptable pet When I fill in the form with the pet's: